 Some of these moving truck accidents can be blamed on other drivers who are clueless and can’t drive, but many times the accident is the fault of the moving truck driver or is blamed on the rental truck company for their negligence.

-Inexperienced Drivers – There are so many people that rent a big moving truck that is say 20 feet or bigger, but the driver has literally zero experience driving a vehicle that big.
-U-Haul and the other companies rent these trucks even though the driver doesn’t have a commercial drivers license.
-Imagine a 19 year old girl moving to college in Los Angeles.
+- Inexperienced Drivers – There are so many people that rent a big moving truck that is say 20 feet or bigger, but the driver has literally zero experience driving a vehicle that big.
+U-Haul and the other companies rent these trucks even though the driver doesn’t have a commercial driver’s license.

 Truck Rental Liability